Free Things to Do that the Whole Family Will Enjoy!

 Like to skateboard?
 Check out the Jonathan Hatcher Skateboard Park next to the Columbus Civic Center.
 Open daily.
 Users under the age of 12 MUST be supervised by a parent or guardian.
 Skate at your own risk.

-Feed the ducks at Cooper Creek Park.
+Feed the ducks at Cooper Creek Park, located on Milgen Road.

 Columbus Aquatic Center